Clinical Trials Practice

 NURS5067 Clinical Trials: Measurement & Analysis

-Credit points: 6 Session: Semester 2 Assessment: 3000wd assignment (35%) and mini poster (35%) and case study (30%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Classes: distance education/intensive on campus, up to 4 study days Assessment: 3000wd assignment (35%) and mini poster (35%) and case study (30%) Mode of delivery: Block mode

 A fundamental understanding of biological measurement and the analysis of clinical trial data is critical to the application of clinical trials methods.
 During this unit of study, students will have the opportunity to develop skills in simple database design and management, design patient data collection tools and instruments such as case report form (CRFs) and demonstrate an ability to review and manage data to ensure data quality and integrity.
 Students will also be introduced to key statistical considerations in clinical trial study design and analysis, including hypothesis testing, determining sample size, statistical power and significance and an overview of common statistical tests used in clinical trials.
 Students will further develop an ability to interpret and critique data and statistics from clinical trials including how this information is translated into clinical practice.

 Credit points: 6 Session: Semester 2 Classes: on-line Assessment: 2500wd assignment (40%) and 1500wd assignment (30%) and online activities (30%) Mode of delivery: Online